MichaelMGonzalez/MagneticFieldLocalization/README.md

 # MagneticFieldLocalization
 The itensities of an indoor magnetic field may be used to aid localization of a mobile robot.
-This repository contains all the required files for a real experiment to map and localize this field.
+This repository contains all the required files for an experiment to map and localize this field.

 | Task | Status | Comments | Next Steps
 | ---  | ---    | ---      | ---